Renting Apartments Sight Unseen | Why Your Customers Aren't

-We are all living in the “new normal” of COVID-19, and this presents unique challenges to apartment operators.
-It has never been more important to limit contact during the renting process to ensure everyone’s safety and abide by guidelines.
+As we continue to adjust to the “new normal” with COVID-19, apartment operators face unique challenges.
+Being mindful of social distancing, individual safety preferences, and renters' changing needs is increasingly important throughout the renting process.
 This begs the question, are future residents comfortable renting an apartment sight-unseen?
-According to the 2020 NMHC Resident Preferences Report, only 14% of current apartment residents are willing to rent an apartment without seeing it in person.
-This reluctance is understandable, but operators need a strategy to bridge this gap in order to remain viable during the pandemic.
+According to the 2020 NMHC Resident Preferences Report, only 14% of current apartment residents are willing to rent apartments sight unseen.
+This reluctance is understandable, but operators need a strategy to bridge this gap in order to remain competitive and viable in our changing world.

 The 2020 NMHC Resident Preferences Report asked residents what they would need in order to rent an apartment sight-unseen.
 83% of renters agreed that photos and slideshows were essential for their apartment search.
 Additionally, 64% said they would need photos of the community as a whole and its amenities.
 This seems like a no-brainer — supplying a variety of detailed images to represent your property can make a huge difference.
 A website platform should empower operators with easy-to-use content management and fully customizable templates that result in a strong visual impact.
 A customer is unlikely to rent if they can’t get a feel for the apartment, and low-quality photos are a sure way to scare them off.
 However, a well-organized and comprehensive gallery can give a prospect the confidence they need to sign a lease without seeing the property in person.